grafana/grafana/docs/sources/alerting/rules.md

 ### No Data / Null values

-Below you condition you can configure how the rule evaluation engine should handle queries that return no data or only null valued data.
+Below your conditions you can configure how the rule evaluation engine should handle queries that return no data or only null values.

 No Data Option | Description
 ------------ | -------------